How Your Time Impacts Our Mission

 - On the day you’re scheduled, come to 311 Temple Street in New Haven.
 We’re located in the basement of the Center Church Parish House.
 Enter through the basement stairs on the north-side of the building (to the left when you’re facing the building).
 Ring the bell, and you’ll be greeted by other volunteers or our Program Manager, Meagan.

 Community Service & Court-Appointed Hours

-If you need documentation as part of a credit-based community service program or court-appointed hours, please be sure to notify us about this via email at [email protected].
+If you need documentation as part of a credit-based community service program or court-appointed hours, please be sure to notify us about this via email at [email protected] after you have completed your hours.
 We will make every effort to provide electronic verification letters within three business days, or hard-copies within seven business days.
 Requests for documentation must be made within six months of the last volunteer shift.

 A Few Guidelines and Rules